HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 snapshots as the previous data release.
 After that, and until the release is published, the (meta)data in the data release being prepared is subject to *alterations*.
 Alterations to (meta)data should generally be made in the form of delta staging areas.
-A delta staging area has the ``is_delta`` property set to ``true``.
-The layout of delta staging areas and the rules for importing them differ slightly from those for non-delta staging areas i.e. those with a ``is_delta`` value of ``false``.
+A delta staging area has the ``type`` property set to ``delta``.
+The layout of delta staging areas and the rules for importing them differ slightly from those for non-delta staging areas.
 Only delta staging areas may indicate the removal of (meta)data or the deletion of data, non-delta staging areas must not.

 Writing an entity object and a corresponding descriptor object to a staging area with the same content as that of the highest version of that entity already in